s1lv3r-website/astro-rewrite/src/blogposts/my-experience-installing-nix-os.md

 At first, I wasn't a massive fan.
 Configurations were archaic, the nix configuration language had some... quirks (?) that I weren't a big fan of (more on that [here](#nix-language-quirks), and configuring flakes for git-managed configurations wasn't exactly intuitive.

+Later though, I did start getting a bit used to the system.
+A lot of that was thanks to my friend [Soni](https://github.com/soni801) who helped me for hours on end with setting up the system, and answered every question I annoyed him with in our DMs.
+Thanks a lot :3

+To put the TLDR at the start: I am likely not gonna be switching to Nix full time.
+It's good, just not quite for me.
+More on that at the end.

 # Installation process

 First of all, there's the installation process.
 Now, this was likely mostly an issue with my machine, but for some unknown reason WiFi was absolutely *refusing* to connect, whether I was using the Minimal or Graphical installer, and regardless of environment in the Graphical installer.
 This caused me about an hour of pain with trying, restarting, retrying, and repeat.
 In the end I just plugged the machine in with a cable, and that solved my issues, but not a "good" first experience at least.

 Next, the installer itself was being kinda annoying.
-There was no ability to shrink my existing LUKS partition to make
+There was no ability to shrink my existing LUKS partition to make space for installing Nix itself, so I had to use GParted for this.
+That itself is fine, as shrinking a LUKS partition is decently niche.
+But when I then did shrink the partition to make space, the installer never refreshed the partition selection, forcing me to restart the installer completely.
+Again: Niche is, but a small annoyance either way.

+Finally, and I noticed this only after the installation itself, it overwrote my `systemd-boot` config completely and changed the EFI parameters to ensure Nix was booted first instead of using the existing `sd-boot` entry and config.
+As I had customized my `loader.conf` a decent amount, this was kinda annoying.
+Nothing I couldn't fix, but another small annoyance.
+As I was quick to notice, there were a lot of those.

 <!--
 network issues